-Sivertz continued, "Bringing education to Eskimos is a formidable task;" southerners usually think of schools in settlements, "but if the Eskimos are brought together in settlements they will starve unless the government provides food, clothing and shelter- and extreme paternalism of this kind would destroy the people."
+Sivertz continued, "Bringing education to Eskimos is a formidable task."
+While southerners usually think of schools in settlements, "if the Eskimos are brought together in settlements they will starve unless the government provides food, clothing, and shelter-and extreme paternalism of this kind would destroy the people."
 This prophetic speech was critical of proposals to encourage all Inuit to move South, and offered assimilation and employment for those who wanted it along with increased support and appropriate levels of intervention for those who wanted to "continue the primitive life in regions where game is plentiful."
-What he apparently failed to foresee was how difficult it would be to design and finance programs that would respond to individual desires and local challenges, to train or recruit people with the flexibility to deliver those programs, and to resist the tendency to bring the people to health care and education rather than the other way around.
+What he apparently failed to foresee was how difficult it would be to design and finance programs that would respond to individual desires and local challenges, to train or recruit people with the flexibility to deliver those programs, and to resist the tendency to bring the people to health care and educational institutions rather than the other way around.

 One reason for this disappointing result was that economic development was the top priority when plans for the future were implemented.
 This should not be portrayed as a particularly reactionary approach or a uniquely Canadian one.
 The seeds of this kind of thinking were present in a range of international policy-making after the Second World War and were expressed in Article 73, the part of the United Nations (UN) Charter devoted to colonial administration.
 Article 73 somewhat euphemistically referred to colonizing powers as "Members of the United Nations which have or assume responsibilities for the administration of territories whose peoples have not yet attained a full measure of self-government."
-It stated that "the interests of the inhabitants of these territories are paramount."72 However, Article 73 is silent on "internal colonies" of larger powers or what came to be called the peoples of the "fourth world," but the spirit of promoting peace through economic development and self-government permeated the document.
-It might almost have provided the foundational text for the speech by Sivertz quoted above.
+It stated that "the interests of the inhabitants of these territories are paramount."